About the Childhood Asthma Leadership Coalition

-- Ensuring the availability of stable and continuous health insurance for children with asthma;
+- Ensuring the availability of stable health insurance for children with asthma;

-- Identifying new opportunities to improve asthma care that arise from the implementation of the Affordable Care Act.
+- Identifying new opportunities to improve asthma care that arise from health reform;

 The Coalition strives to achieve these goals by examining the issues surrounding childhood asthma, identifying best practices, raising awareness through public education, and issuing policy recommendations.